cubejs/cluster2/README.md

 You'll see that we've simplified the api a great deal, the listen method takes no arguments at all, and all dancing parts could be injected through the construation.
 That's based on the adoption of Promise A+ (when.js).
-You'll also find redundant features like: multiple app/port support, ecv on workers removed, to keep code clean.
+You'll also find redundant features like: multiple app/port support, ecv on workers removed, none cluster mode removed, to keep code clean.

 * **`cluster`**